rickfay/z17-randomizer/README.md

 ## Game Options

-`start_with_bracelet`
-- Causes Ravio to give out the Bracelet at the start of the game.
-More specifically, the Bracelet will be placed in the Bow Item's Slot in the shop, and Ravio will give you the item on that slot.
+`mode`
+- Determines the Logic to use when generating the seed.
+  - Options are: `Normal`, `Hard`, `GlitchBasic`, `GlitchAdvanced`, `GlitchHell`, or `NoLogic`

+`assured_weapon`
+- If enabled, guarantees that a weapon will be placed in Ravio's Shop
+  - Potential weapons include: Sword, Bow, Hammer, Fire Rod, Ice Rod, or Bombs

 `bell_in_shop`
 - If enabled, guarantees the Bell will be placed in Ravio's Shop.